 SSG Randall Young

 Randall Young had just finished college when he enlisted in the Army at the age of 24.
-Growing up at Fort Hood, TX, Randall was no stranger to the military, and knew he wanted to be someone that helped Soldiers come home.
+Growing up at Fort Hood, Texas, Randall was no stranger to the military, and knew he wanted to be someone that helped Soldiers come home.
 He served in the Texas National Guard during his senior year of high school and the Ohio National Guard during college.
-Once he became active duty he served in Kuwait for two years before going on his first combat deployment to Iraq in 2003 as a cavalry scout with 1-4 Cavalry, 1st Infantry Division.
+Once he became active duty he served in Kuwait for two years before going on his first combat deployment to Iraq in 2003 as a cavalry scout with 1-1 Cavalry, 1st Armored Division, and then again in 2006 with the 1-4 Cavalry, 1st Infantry Division.

 On Feb.
 7, 2007, during his second combat deployment, SSG Young’s vehicle hit an improvised explosive device (IED) while supporting a dismounted patrol searching for insurgents.
 The blast partially ejected SSG Young through the turret before the truck landed on its roof and crushed his legs.

-Now medically retired, Randall currently faces many challenges in the RV he shares with his wife, Jessica.
+Now medically retired, Randall faced many challenges in his previous home.
 Although Randall can walk, his injuries put pressure on his back and upper legs causing tension pains.
-A specially adapted custom Homes For Our Troops home will enable him to shower and bathe safely without fear of falling.
-With widened doorways and a single level home, Randall will be able to utilize his wheelchair more often.
+A specially adapted custom Homes For Our Troops home enables him to shower and bathe safely without fear of falling.
+With widened doorways in a single-level home, Randall is able to utilize his wheelchair more often.

-In the new home, Randall will have more time to spend on his hobbies and interact with the community.
-He plans on furthering his photography skills and growing a garden.
-He also looks forward to having a kitchen that will allow him to cook for himself and his wife.
+In his home, Randall has more time to spend on his hobbies and interact with the community.
+He plans on furthering his photography skills, growing a garden, and he would like to form a service dog training organization.
+He enjoys having a kitchen that enables him to cook.

 Randall says he is grateful to HFOT’s donors and supporters for making a fresh start possible.
-“The house that HFOT has offered to build for my wife and I, to build our lives and rejoin the community, comes as such a blessing,” he says.
+“The house that HFOT built for me, to rebuild my life and rejoin the community, comes as such a blessing,” he says.
 “This is made possible only because of you, the people that have given not only monetary donations, but time, effort and care for all this country’s returning children.
 Thank you for giving to such a wonderful cause and organization.”